rachayita/OpsNotes/rust/rust.md

 - can create raw pointers in safe code
   - but can't dereference raw pointers outside an unsafe block
 - creating a pointer does not harm
-  - its only when we try to access the value that it points at might end up ddealing with an invlid value
+  - unless we try to access value it points at might end up dealing with an invlid value
 - rust borrow checker can't understand that we are borrowing different parts of the slice
   - it only know that we are borrowing from the same slice twice
 - use `extern` to facilitate Foreign Function Interface (FFI):
   - way for programming language to define functions
   - enables different programming languages to call those functions
-- orphan rule can be bypassed using Newtype pattern using Wrapper struct to hold instance of the type
+- orphan rule can be bypassed:
+  - using Newtype pattern using Wrapper struct to hold instance of the type
   - if we want the Newtype to have every method the inner type has:
-    - implementing `Deref` trait on the Wrapper to return the inner type would be a solution
+    - implementing `Deref` on Wrapper to return the inner type would be a solution

 ## dynamically sized type (DST) or unsized type
 - ex: str: we can't know how long the string is untill runtime, means: